Tech Showdown: Ultrabook vs. Chromebook - Sears

 |Included in many models, convertible to tablet||Included in a few models, not convertible to tablet|

-Advantages of Ultrabook
+Advantages of Ultrabooks

 - Full Windows OS - Ultrabooks are full-featured PCs that have a familiar Windows operating system and programs.

-Limitations of Ultrabook
+Limitations of Ultrabooks

-- Less Portable - Compared to a Chromebook, some Ultrabooks are slightly heavier and larger, but still much easier to carry than a comparable PC laptop.
+- Less portable - Compared to a Chromebook, some Ultrabooks are slightly heavier and larger, but still much easier to carry than a comparable PC laptop.

-Advantages of Chromebook
+Advantages of Chromebooks

-- Sync with Google - Use your existing Google sign-in to access your email, chat and documents saved on the web, or pick up apps from the Chrome Web Storeto enhance your computing experience.
+- Sync with Google - Use your existing Google sign-in to access your email, chat and documents saved on the web, or pick up apps from the Chrome Web Store to enhance your computing experience.

-Limitations of Chromebook
+Limitations of Chromebooks

-- No Windows Support - Users will need to find equivalent Chrome apps for common Microsoft programs like Office.
+- No Windows support - Users will need to find equivalent Chrome apps for common Microsoft programs like Office.

 - Less powerful - The overall tech specs of Chromebooks are generally lower than Ultrabooks.